 - The College-Level Exam Program (CLEP) is administered by the College Board.
 CLEP tests are available to prove mastery in more than 30 undergraduate college courses, including many general education and business courses.

 - DSST exams are college-level exams recommended for credit by the American Council on Education.
 Thirty-eight subject-level tests are available in diverse disciplines.

 - St. Scholastica Challenge Exams are self-paced and avoid the high-pressure of a timed exam, while still giving you the chance to show that you’ve mastered the content required for completing a specific course.

 And, don’t forget that you can take advantage of online learning to put the flexibility you need into your schedule!

 Start getting credit for what you know today!

-If you're a prospective student, please contact a Completion Coach via email or call (866) 416-0144 to learn more.
+If you're a prospective student, please Contact a Completion Coach by filling out the Request Information form at the top of this page or call (866) 416-0144 to learn more.